 - You will receive an auction memorandum for each purchase.
 Read it carefully and resolve any doubts, questions or concerns at that moment.
 This will be the only opportunity you will have to dispute your purchase price or choice.

 - If you don’t understand what is happening at any time, please ask one of us.
 We want you to have a good experience at our auction.

-- PAYMENT IN FULL is required within one hour of the conclusion of the sale.
+- PAYMENT IN FULL is required within twenty-four hours of the conclusion of the sale.

-- Once you purchase what you came for, you must enter our sales office to settle up.
+- Once you purchase what you came for, you must settle up with our staff.
 Our staff will need to know what names you want on the titles.
 You will also receive all the necessary purchase documentation and it will be explained in detail.

 - If you are an exporter, ask that your titles be stamped “For Export Only.”